Rudxain/Samsung-rants/index.md

 Thank you, Samsung, for being so annoying!

-### Lockscreen banding
+### Lockscreen post-processing

-No matter the lightning conditions, no matter the brightness, the lockscreen wallpaper has a severely reduced bit-depth.
-So much that it causes big banding artifacts.
+Regardless of brightness, the lockscreen has a severely reduced bit-depth.
+So much that it causes big banding artifacts in wallpapers.

-And don't tell me "Oh, that's just OLED being OLED", **no**, I already said it **always happens**.
+The wallpaper is cropped and rotated when the device is rotated, but the home wallpaper stays the same.

-IDK if this is an Android 12 thing, but I'm pretty sure it's Samsung's fault.
+IDK if these are Android things, but I'm pretty sure it's Samsung's fault.
 I've never seen an Android have that inconsistency.

 ### Invalid MMI codes